Cyber Insurance

 But in life, sometimes the motivating chronology is different.
 Sometimes an organization receives an external requirement to obtain cyber insurance, they consult about obtaining this insurance, and then the insurance provider inquires about their cybersecurity program.
 They realize they now need to build one.

-Whatever the motivating chronology, the organization does need a proper cybersecurity program in order to properly complete an application for cyber insurance, and to obtain an insurance policy that properly covers them.
+Whatever the motivation, the organization needs a proper cybersecurity program in order to properly complete an application for cyber insurance, and to obtain an insurance policy that properly covers them.

 Every now and then an organization realizes their cybersecurity insurance applications were not as precise as they could have been, or their cybersecurity program is not as developed as it could be.
 This is the time to build and improve on cybersecurity to prevent an incident and before a claim event occurs.